 Want the low down for fall off the bone baby back ribs in under an hour?!
-These gochujang ribs are SO incredibly tender and easy to make.
+If you love Korean Marinated Flanken Short Ribs, you'll love these gochujang ribs, which are SO incredibly tender and easy to make.
 So, get your stretchy pants ready because finger-licking good ribs are on the way!

 The secret to this recipe is leveraging an Instant Pot to do all the hard work.
 I swear, the Instant Pot is one of the most magical kitchen appliances!